 Benefits - Mandatory and Discretionary

-- Dental - Clients are provided with a dental card and they can submit this to their Dentist for dental coverage according to prescribed limits.
+- Dental: Adults are provided with a dental card, and they can submit this to their dentist for dental coverage according to prescribed limits.
 Children receive full coverage through Healthy Smiles.
 For more information, please see Dental and Denture Services.

 - The Ontario Health Insurance Plan (OHIP) covers the cost of eye exams for people under age 20 and people 65 years and over.